tzaffi/my-mashapes/README.md

 ## Next, I need to get accounts and API keys

 * That's done.
 This is store in local `config.json` (or `mashape.js`) in each app directory.
-Unfortunately, I can't really put that on git, as it's poor practice to divule API keys publically.
+Unfortunately, I can't really put that on git, as it's poor practice to divulge API keys in public.

 ## Here's what you can expect